Duke in Rome

 (ALP,CCI,CZ) 1.0 Duke Credit

-This course examines Roman history and culture, especially the city of Rome, from the earliest times to the present day.
-Rome is prominent as one of the supreme centers of urban culture in the western world.
-Here, as nowhere else, one can read a continuous record of the successive rises, declines, and re-emergences of the city in its Italian context and as a central expression of our civilization.
+This course studies the history and culture of ancient Rome and its capital through an archaeological lens, from the earliest times to the late empire.
+The city of Rome is one of the most important centers of urban culture in the western world.
+Here, as nowhere else, one can read a continuous record of the successive rises, declines, and re-emergences of the city in its Italian context.
+Rome is also a chief contributor to our modern civilization.

-In this course, the students will experience the history of the city directly and personally through walking lectures and guided tours of major sites, monuments, and museums.
-Visits to other ancient sites in Italy help students visualize Roman urban realities and ideals.
-The sites themselves function as "text"; we experience and analyze Rome and other cities in a "hands-on" fashion that cannot be duplicated in the classroom.
-This hands-on approach allows us to think about the lives of everyday Romans as we not only view the monuments built by and for the wealthy but also walk among the bars, taverns, bakeries, and public toilets that were part of the everyday lives and routines of the non-elite.
+In this course students will have direct personal experience of the ancient city through walking lectures, presentations, and guided tours of major sites, monuments, and museums.
+Visits to other ancient sites in Italy will help them visualize Roman urban realities and ideals in a broader context.
+These sites and their material record function as the main "course text"; we learn to read this "text" firsthand, through high-impact immersive encounters that cannot be duplicated in the classroom.
+This hands-on approach allows us to think about the lives of non-elite Romans, as we not only view the monuments built by and for the wealthy but also walk among the markets, temples, taverns, shops, and public toilets that were part of the everyday lives and routines of the less privileged.

 SITE VISITS